-Covered employer: Employers with 25 or more employees who worked in DE during the previous 12 months must provide all PFML coverage (i.e., parental, family caregiving, and medical leave).
+$\odot$ Covered employer: Employers with 25 or more employees who worked in DE during the previous 12 months must provide all PFML coverage (i.e., parental, family caregiving, and medical leave).
 Employers with 10-24 employees who work in the state are subject only to the parental leave provisions.
 Small businesses who do not meet those thresholds may opt into the program.
-G e Employee eligibility requirements: Employees who work at least 1,250 hours over the 12-month period prior to the start of leave and who report for work primarily at a worksite within DE are eligible.
-Reason for eave: Parental leave: Bonding with the employee's newborn or newly placed child within a year of the birth, adoption, or foster care placement; Family caregiving leave: Caring for a family member with a serious health condition and leave for a qualifying military exigency; and Medical leave: Employee's own serious health condition.
+0, Employee eligibility requirements: Employees who work at least 1,250 hours over the 12-month period prior to the start of leave and who report for work primarily at a worksite within DE are eligible. \$ Reason for leave: Parental leave: Bonding with the employee's newborn or newly placed child within a year of the birth, adoption, or foster care placement; Family caregiving leave: Caring for a family member with a serious health condition and leave for a qualifying military exigency; and Medical leave: Employee's own serious health condition.
 Benefit duration: Benefits begin January 1, 2026 as follows: Parental leave: Up to 12 weeks of leave in an application year (i.e., the 12-month period as defined in the FMLA); Family caregiving and medical leave: Up to 6 weeks in any 24-month period (combined) The total combined amount of leave for all allowable leave reasons is 12 weeks in an application year.
 Waiting period: None.
-Benefit amount: Benefits are paid at 80% of the employee's average weekly wage during the 12 months preceding submission of the leave application.
-The minimum weekly benefit is \$100 and the maximum weekly benefit for 2026 and 2027 is \$900.
-Funding nechanism: Funding for the program began on January 1, 2025.
+0 Benefit amount: Benefits are paid at 80% of the employee's average weekly wage during the 12 months preceding submission of the leave application.
+The minimum weekly benefit is \$100 and the maximum weekly benefit for 2026 and 2027 is \$900. (d) Funding mechanism: Funding for the program will begin on January 1, 2025.
 An employer may, but is not required to, deduct up to 50% of the required contributions from employee wages.
-Employers with 25 or more employees must collect and contribute 0.8% of taxable wages for: Parental leave benefits: 0.32% of wages Family caregiving leave benefits: 0.08% of wages Medical leave benefits: 0.4% of wages.
-Employers with 10 to 24 employees are only subject to parental leave premiums.
-If deductions are not timely made, the employer is solely responsible for the full premium.
-J Job protection: Yes.
-Private Plan option: Employers can apply for a private plan exemption for a plan that provides benefits at least equal to those required under the DE PFML law.
+The contribution rates for 2025 and 2026 are: • Parental leave benefits: 0.32% of wages • Family caregiving leave benefits: 0.08% of wages • Medical leave benefits: 0.4% of wages.
+Job protection: Yes. - Private Plan option: Employers can apply for a private plan exemption for a plan that provides benefits at least equal to those required under the DE PFML law.
 Depending on the number of Delaware employees, employers may offer a private plan for parental leave only (between 10 and 24 employees) or offer a private plan for all three leave reasons (i.e., parental, family caregiving, and medical) if they have 25 or more employees in Delaware.
-Private plans may be self-insured or insured through a carrier. mportant dates July 31, 2025: Deadline for quarterly filing employers to submit Q2 (April 1 - June 30, 2025) contributions to the district.
-October 31, 2025: Deadline for quarterly filing employers to submit Q3 (July 1 - September 30, 2025) contributions.
-January 31, 2026: Deadline for quarterly filing employers to submit Q4 (October 1 - December 31, 2025) contributions. ₽ ₽ ₽ Resources https://labor.delaware.gov/delaware-paid-leave-is-coming/
+Private plans may be self-insured or insured through a carrier.
+Important dates January 1, 2026: Benefits begin. ‡ Resources https://labor.delaware.gov/delaware-paid-leave-is-coming/